 “I have worked with Safety Dimensions and Leadership Dimensions many times over the last 12 years and have always seen the benefit they bring to organisations.
 Key results include: the ability to help senior leaders understand their current business’ culture, verbalise their desired state, and then decide the desired behaviours to get that end state are second to none.
 As a leader myself this approach has helped me in my own development as every conversation is a coaching moment – I’m a far better safety professional for having worked them.”

 Our focus in the mining industry first began in 2009, and since that time we have worked primarily within Western Australia and the ever-expanding Bowen Basin in Queensland, in addition to key projects in the Hunter Valley and the Latrobe Valley.
 Over the many years in this industry, we have worked with specialist Mining Services Groups and directly with power companies, coal mining operations and international companies with large divisions specialising in the mining industry.
-For the past four years we have invested significant time and resources toward understanding this unique industry, which has resulted in us receiving most of our new work in this industry via client recommendations.

 Our focus is to change the way safety is performed and led, to achieve sustainable safety outcomes via behavioural and risk management training: training that is tailored for each project’s desired culture.
 Every group walks away inspired to lead and behave safer, and with tangible strategies on what to do given their new understanding of what is expected.